toto1234567890/TickLoaders/README.md

-Example on how to get trading data from (websocket) crypto currency brokers and exposed it to html clients
+Example on how to get trading data from (websocket) crypto currency brokers and exposed it to JS/html clients (using trading view charts : https://tradingview.github.io/lightweight-charts)